Big banks’ Paris Agreement commitments

 Australia’s big four banks have all publicly supported the international agreement to limit global warming to less than 2°C above pre-industrial levels.

-They’ve even recognised they have a role to play in the critical transition to the low-carbon economy needed to achieve the below two degrees outcome.
+They’ve even recognised they have a role to play in the critical transition to the low-carbon economy needed to achieve that outcome.

 But talk is cheap, and the banks have so far failed to back their statements up with meaningful action to stop lending to fossil fuels.